derekvmcintire/veganuary/README.md

 python3 run_script.py
 ```

-You should see something like:
+You should see something like this for each stage:
 ```
 ➜  veganuary git:(main) ✗ python3 run_script.py
 ===== Setting up model and fetching data for Zwift Power event ID 1429958... =====